ucsb-cs156/ucsb-cs156.github.io/topics/github_actions/workflow_82.md

 ### Step 4: Add Secret `PAT` to Organization Secrets

-###  Step 5: Create a Slack bot user and add the OAuth access token in the organization secrets with the name SLACK_BOT_USER_OAUTH_ACCESS_TOKEN.
+### Step 5: Create a Slack bot user

+### Step 6: Add the OAuth access token in the organization secrets with the name SLACK_BOT_USER_OAUTH_ACCESS_TOKEN.

-### Step 6: Update the TEAM_TO_CHANNEL environment variable with the mapping of team names to Slack channel IDs.
+### Step 7: Update the TEAM_TO_CHANNEL environment variable with the mapping of team names to Slack channel IDs.

-### Step 5: Update the ORG_NAME environment variable with your GitHub organization name.
+### Step 8: Update the ORG_NAME environment variable with your GitHub organization name.

-### Step 6: Update the END_DATE environment variable with the end date for the workflow to stop running the workflow forever.
+### Step 9: Update the END_DATE environment variable with the end date for the workflow to stop running the workflow forever.

-### Step 7: Update the COLUMNS environment variable with the column names in your project board.
+### Step 10: Update the COLUMNS environment variable with the column names in your project board.

-### Step 8: Update the branch name in the on section to match the branch you want to trigger the workflow on.
+### Step 11: Update the branch name in the on section to match the branch you want to trigger the workflow on.

-### Step 9: Commit the changes to the main branch to trigger the workflow.
+### Step 12: Commit the changes to the main branch to trigger the workflow.

-### Step 10.
+### Step 13.
 The workflow will run and post the Kanban board status to the Slack channel associated with the team name.